Do you know why network meta-analyses (NMA) are important?

 https://www.ispm.unibe.ch/research/research_groups/evidence_synthesis_methods/index_eng.html#pane551967

-Listen to this episode to know more about how you can leverage NMAs and share this with others who might learn from it!
+Listen to this episode to learn more about leveraging NMAs and share this with others who might learn from it!

 Georgia Salanti, Prof., PhD